Pixellato/piedpiper-beta/README.md

 Reid Hoffman once said; 'If you are not embarrassed by the first version of your product, you've launched too late.'

 ![The beta website screenshot](ss.png "Screenshot")

+_Oh yeah_ HBO owns rights to all the stuff, I'm in no way affiliated.
+Be sure to check out the official [piedpiper.com](http://piedpiper.com) website.